jaystack/jaysvcutil/README.md

                              an online resource or a local file as well.
   -o, --out                  The name of the generated output file.
 Default is
                              JayDataContext.js.
+  -t, --dts                  The name of the generated TypeScript definition
+                             file.
+Default is JayDataContext.d.ts.
   -n, --namespace            The namespace of the generated JayData
                              EntitContext class.
 Default is taken from the metadata.